JeanBilheux/neutronimaging_pages_ornl_gov_with_hugo/content/tutorial/how_to_use_notebooks_locally/_index.en.md

 #### Step 4 - Set up environment

-Final step, we need to install all the librairies used by the notebooks.
+Final step, we need to install all the libraries used by the notebooks.
 To do so, in your terminal, navigate to the notebooks folder your downloaded (tag version)

 ```